-Research:
+RESEARCH:

 My primary research interest concerns the teaching and learning of combinatorics at the undergraduate level.
 My research has focused on students' combinatorial thinking, particularly the extent to which students draw upon sets of outcomes as they solve counting problems.
 My additional research on combinatorics education has leveraged the notion of actor-oriented transfer to identify student-generated connections among counting problems, investigated student reasoning about the multiplication principle, and examined the effects of listing on students' combinatorial activity.
-Through two NSF-funded grants, I am investigating students' generalizing activity as they solve advanced counting problems, and I am studying ways in which having students engage in computational activity can help them solve counting problems more successfully.
+My work has been funded by the National Science Foundation and Google.
+My most current work involves examining ways in which having students engage in computational activity can help them solve counting problems more successfully.